pictograms.info

 Ticket Validation, Ticket-canceling Machine, Validate Ticket

-Bus, Funicular, Subway, Tram
+Bus, Funicular, Railway, Subway, Tram

 Cable Car / Gondola Lift, Chairlift, Surface Lift